It’s good to periodically review the personal finance basics. These aren’t earth shattering, but they do help you get ahead.

 2. Automate your finances.
 Getting your finances on autopilot generally means moving your cash around using electronic transfers.
 This could be deducting some of your cash directly into your 401k or automatically sweeping some of your cash from your checking to your savings account every month.
 The idea here is that it saves you the labor of having to make the transfers yourself.
-It’s also good because if you’re bad at saving money, you give yourself fewer opportunities to waste your cash when you automate.
+It’s also good because if you’re bad at saving money, you give yourself fewer opportunities to waste your cash when you automate and avoid cheap checks.

 3. Save.
 Do it.
 Save.
 There isn’t any getting ahead with credit.
 You’ll have to pay interest, which creates substantial drag on your wealth building.
 If you want a house, a car, stocks, etc. You have to save.
 There just isn’t any substitute for good old-fashioned saving.
 Saving your money also empowers and focuses you on what you really want.

 4. Invest regularly.
 There are plenty of examples of people who have managed to invest regularly for decades who have achieves substantial fortunes – like a couple of million for having invested over 20 or 30 years.
 This is because U.S. equity markets have enough integrity to allow you know if you’re investing wisely and because investing in good quality blue chip stocks tends to snowball your capital over time.